 Who Burton Is For

 The riders who get the most out of Burton are those who value ecosystem integration.
-If you ride a Burton board with Burton bindings and Burton boots, everything works together seamlessly.
+If you ride a Burton board with Burton bindings and Burton boots, everything works together.
 The Channel system, the EST connection, the Step On interface — each piece is designed to complement the others.
 That level of integration is something no other brand in snowboarding can match.

 Burton is also the safe choice in the best sense of the word.
 The Custom is a benchmark for a reason.
 If you're unsure what to buy, a Custom in the right size will serve you well for years.
 It's not the most exciting recommendation, but it's honest.